fiberplane/fiberplane/fiberplane-templates/docs/template_api.md

 <a name="notebook.Notebook+addFrontMatterSchema"></a>

 #### `notebook.addFrontMatterSchema(frontMatterSchema)` ⇒ [<code>Notebook</code>](#notebook.Notebook)
-<p>UNSTABLE: this function has no validation and the parameters might change
+<p>UNSTABLE: this function has no validation and the parameters might change.</p>
-Append front matter schema to a notebook inline.
-The method allows describing the schema directly in template source.</p>
+<p>Append front matter schema to a notebook inline.
+The method allows describing the schema
+directly in template source.</p>

 **Kind**: instance method of [<code>Notebook</code>](#notebook.Notebook)